Attend the next composting training in your area!

 Here’s How to Get Involved

-The Environmental Services Department has teamed up with Tucson Community Gardens and local parks to launch the FoodCycle at Home program!
+The Environmental Services Department has teamed up with Community Gardens of Tucson and local parks to launch the FoodCycle at Home program!
 After completing a brief training session, you'll receive a kitchen pail for collecting food scraps.
 Once it's full, simply drop it off at a nearby FoodCycle location.

 If you have questions about the program or acceptable/unacceptable items, please contact us at foodcycle@tucsonaz.gov.